algolia/docsearch/README.md

 We're happy to provide DocSearch free of charge for your site, and you're welcome to customise that experience in a way that works for you; all we ask is that Algolia be attributed within the search context.
-For example, in the default implementation, we place a small "powered by Algolia" logo in the corner.
+For example, in the default implementation, we place a small "Search by Algolia" logo in the corner.
 If you prefer to roll your own UX, you'll need to make sure that this logo is included in your implementation as well.